-- Skating using Heelys
+- Skating using

+Well, almost.
 At the very least, make sure your child learns with an

 adult supporting at all times.
 As soon as they begin to want to push

 elbow and knee protectors.
-If not, you'll be
+If not, you'll be consoling many a grazed

 - Don't get paranoid about Heelys though -

 they'll help your child learn better balance and grow in

 with the protectors and, unless they're practicing tricks and stunts,

 around all the time when out of school and hasn't fallen over for months,

 so I never insist on protective equipment.

-- Take seriously the advice about your
+- Take seriously the advice about

 important especially for beginners, and note that, just as with roller

-confidently the child approaches Heelys, the better and less frightening
+Heelys, the better and less frightening their experience will be.

 - If you or your child think they're going

 - Heelys skaters should pay attention